Bank of America: Expansion in California

-Giannini introduced branch banking shortly after 1909 legislation in California allowed for branch banking in the state, establishing the bank's first branch outside San Francisco in 1909 in San Jose.
-By 1929 the bank had 453 banking offices in California with aggregate resources of over US$1.4 billion.
+Giannini introduced branch banking shortly after California's 1909 legislation allowed for branch banking in the state, establishing the bank's first branch outside San Francisco in 1909 in San Jose.
+By 1929, the bank had 453 banking offices in California with aggregate resources of over US$1.4 billion.
 There is a replica of the 1909 Bank of Italy branch bank in History Park in San Jose, and the 1925 Bank of Italy Building is an important downtown landmark.
 Giannini sought to build a national bank, expanding into most of the western states as well as into the insurance industry, under the aegis of his holding company, Transamerica Corporation.

-In 1953 regulators succeeded in forcing the separation of Transamerica Corporation and Bank of America under the Clayton Antitrust Act.
+In 1953, regulators succeeded in forcing the separation of Transamerica Corporation and Bank of America under the Clayton Antitrust Act.
 The passage of the Bank Holding Company Act of 1956 prohibited banks from owning non-banking subsidiaries such as insurance companies.
 Bank of America and Transamerica were separated, with the latter company continuing in the insurance sector.
 However, federal banking regulators prohibited Bank of America's interstate banking activity, and Bank of America's domestic banks outside California were forced into a separate company that eventually became First Interstate Bancorp, later acquired by Wells Fargo and Company in 1996.
 Only in the 1980s, with a change in federal banking legislation and regulation, could Bank of America again expand its domestic consumer banking activity outside California.

-New technologies also allowed the direct linking of credit cards with individual bank accounts.
-In 1958, the bank introduced the BankAmericard, which changed its name to Visa in 1977.
+New technologies also enabled the direct linking of credit cards with individual bank accounts.
+In 1958, the bank introduced the BankAmericard, which was renamed to Visa in 1977.
 A coalition of regional bankcard associations introduced Interbank in 1966 to compete with BankAmericard.
-Interbank became Master Charge in 1966 and then MasterCard in 1979.
+Interbank became Master Charge in 1966 and then Mastercard in 1979.

+From February 1970 through September 1971, there were 66 attacks on Bank of America branches in California, including 53 bombings or fire-bombings, and 13 arson fires.
+There were "few injuries" and the property damage cost about $500,000, 80% of which was from the burning of the Isla Vista branch during a February 1970 riot.